-5.3 The Designated Ssafeguarding Lead (DSL) and Deputy Designated Staff
+5.3 The Designated Safeguarding Lead (DSL) and Deputy Designated Staff

-- 5.3.1 Our DSL is Claire Finch Deputy Head (Pastoral) who is a member of the Senior Leadership Team.
+- 5.3.1 Our DSL is Yvette Bonfante who is a member of the Senior Leadership Team.
 The DSL takes lead responsibility for child protection and wider safeguarding, including online safety.
 Such as monitoring and filtering. - 5.3.2 The optimal scenario is to have a trained DSL or DDSL available on site.
 Where this is not possible, a trained DSL or DDSL will be available to be contacted by phone or online video for example when working from home. - 5.3.3 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
 (All contact details are on page 4 of this policy).
 Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.
 The DSL has agreed to be contacted outside of term time by the 2 DDSLs who work 48 weeks a year.

-Email: c.finch@altprep.co.uk

-Tel: 0161 9283366 extension: 407
+Email: y.bonfante@altprep.co.uk Tel: 0161 9283366 Extension: 216